netscaler/cloud-native-getting-started/gcp/anthos/apigw/PERSONA_PLATFORM.md

 ## The Why
 Deploying Citrix on Google Anthos Platform allows me, the platform engineer, to get secure and detailed insight into my platform's application network and related performance.
 It also allows me to enable developers to take control of the deployments to set specific network and security configurations using simple annotations or custom resources kubernetes manifests and namespaces.

-In this example, the cluster leverages Anthos Config Management with Policy Controller installed to **enforce** a simple policy which requires that *at least one WAF object exists* in a namespace *before an Ingress can be created*.
-This is a simple example that shows how teams can consider how to protect the application before public access is exposed.
+In this example, the cluster leverages Anthos Config Management for consistent deployment and configuration of a dual-tier topology for our API Gateway.
+This is a simple example that shows how teams can consider how to protect their API both in Tier-1 by applying WAF policies but also in namespace level by introducing an ADC CPX to act as an API Gateway for specific set of APIs.

 **Important**
 Please note that ADC VPX security features require ADC to be licensed.
 After ADC VPX is in place, please make sure to follow the steps required to apply your license in one of the various ways that are supported.
 For simplicity, for this demonstration we are [Using a standalone Citrix ADC VPX license](lab-automation/Licensing.md).
 For production deployment scenarios you are encouraged to apply different licensing schemes.